ossia/ossia-docs/source/index.html.md

 ## Pattern matching

-Address a set of nodes using OSC 1.1 pattern matching.
+Address a set of nodes using pattern matching as defined in the [OSC 1.1 specifications](https://hangar.org/webnou/wp-content/uploads/2012/01/Nime09OSCfinal.pdf).

 Valid patterns are for instance: